-Trump's Proud Boys comment at presidential debate draws outrage on social media
+Trump's Proud Boys comment at debate sparks pushback, outrage; Tim Scott asks him to clarify

-President Trump's reaction to a question about right-wing white supremacist groups during Tuesday's first 2020 presidential debate quickly drew ire from politicians and pundits.
+President Trump's reaction to a question about far-right white supremacist groups during Tuesday's first 2020 presidential debate quickly drew reactions ranging from pushback to anger from politicians and pundits, as South Carolina Sen. Tim Scott, a fellow Republican, said the president needed to correct his statement.

-The president was responding to a question from "Fox News Sunday" anchor Chris Wallace, who moderated the debate, asking if he was willing to denounce white supremacists, to which the president replied, "Sure, I'm willing to do that."
+Trump was responding to a question from "Fox News Sunday" anchor Chris Wallace, who moderated the debate, asking if he was willing to denounce white supremacists, to which the president replied, "Sure, I'm willing to do that."

 TRUMP-BIDEN PRESIDENTIAL DEBATE IN CLEVELAND: TOP 5 MOMENTS

-Democratic nominee Joe Biden then suggested Trump specifically condemn the Proud Boys, a Southern Poverty Law Center-designated hate group, to which the president responded in part, "Proud Boys, stand back and stand by," sparking outrage on social media.
+Democratic nominee Joe Biden then suggested Trump specifically condemn the far-right group Proud Boys, to which the president responded in part, "Proud Boys, stand back and stand by," sparking outrage on social media.

-Sen. Tim Scott, R-S.C., told reporters on Wednesday that he thinks the president misspoke when he said "stand back and stand by" but called on him to correct his statement if that was really the case.
+Scott, R-S.C., told reporters Wednesday he thought the president misspoke when he said "stand back and stand by," but called on him to correct his statement if that really were the case.

 "I think he misspoke.
 I think he should correct it.
 If he doesn't correct it, I guess he didn't misspeak," he said during a photo op with Supreme Court nominee Amy Coney Barrett.